jcsenciales/iBike_Eye/README.md

 ## Battery duration and temperature

-I always begin my route with the battery 100% charged, my routes has a maximun duration 1,5 hours and the battery arrive with 50% charge left.
+I always begin my route with the battery 100% charged, my routes has a maximun duration 1,5 hours and the battery arrives with 50% charge left.

 The temperature is moving between 57 and 64 degrees celsius.
 The fan is configurated to operate at 60 degrees celsius.

 ![Raspberry_temperature](https://user-images.githubusercontent.com/4199937/112727827-8f421780-8f24-11eb-9197-0eda6dcb357a.png)

-The memory comsuptions is minimal, remember all the deep_learning model process is done on the intel edge processor.
+The memory comsuptions is minimal, remember all the deep_learning model process is done on the intel Myriad X edge processor.

 ![Raspberry_htop](https://user-images.githubusercontent.com/4199937/112727816-87827300-8f24-11eb-96b5-b5f56f5065cd.png)